peteroupc/peteroupc.github.io/graphics.md

     * is in a 16-bit-per-pixel format, where each pixel has the vertex color format given earlier, or
     * is in a 1-, 2-, 4-, or 8-bit-per-pixel format and has a table of colors with that color format.

-4. The width and height of each texture is a power of 2.
+4. The width and height of each texture are each powers of 2.
 5. A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
 6. Textures may contain transparent pixels.
 7. Textures should not be "pixelated" before the game uses them.
 A "pixelated" image occurs when an image is enlarged with point filtering (also called nearest-neighbor filtering), with the result that some or all of the resulting image's rows and columns are repeated.
 8. Depth buffers (Z buffers) and depth-based pixel-level fog are supported.
-9. The 3-D graphics buffer's resolution is the same as the screen resolution.
+9. The 3-D graphics buffer's resolution is the same as the "screen resolution".
 10. 3-D primitives should undergo perspective correction, but this is optional.[^5]

 > **Example:** For a "screen resolution" (see later) of 640 &times; 480 pixels, no more than 12,800 primitives (640 &times; 480 / 24) and 38,400 vertices can be shown at a time, and the maximum texture size is 256 &times; 256 pixels.